MattthewTLim/m0_github_challenge/github_steps.md

 Describe in your own words how to establish a connection between a local repository and a remote repository on GitHub.

-To conect to a local repository

-To connect to a remote repository to connect to a remote repository use git remote add <url/sshkey>
+git remote add origin followed by ssh key will allow you to connect the two repository.